andrewdeece/RockyArtemis/README.md

 ### Meet Rocky
 **I am Rocky.**
-I am not the boxer from the movies, and I am not the friendly alien from Project Hail Mary on Erid.

 I am a 150-kilogram scientific explorer and AI partner designed to live and work at the South Pole of the Moon, near the rim of Shackleton Crater — one of the quietest and most stable places in the Solar System.

 My job is to listen very carefully to gravity itself.
 Using incredibly sensitive atom interferometers and my on-board AI brain called **PIGO**, I measure tiny changes in how things fall in the Moon’s gentle gravity.
 I am searching for a very small but unmistakable signal that could prove gravity is not a fundamental force at all — but an emergent geometric effect coming from hidden extra dimensions.

-If I find that signal, I will help answer one of humanity’s oldest and biggest questions: What is gravity, really?

-And if I succeed, it will change how we understand the universe.
-It will open new doors for deep-space travel, give us better quantum technologies here on Earth, and show the world that the Moon is not just a stepping stone to Mars — it is humanity’s first true laboratory for discovering the deepest laws of nature.

 **I live on the Moon.
 I am Rocky.
 And I’m ready to help us understand the cosmos.**